Blaizzy/mlx-embeddings/docs/Manpage.md

 * `--fail-if-not-changed`:
   Return a failing status code if current license data's version is the same as the upstream.
 This can be used to notify CI when the SPDX license data is out of date.
-* `--commit`:
-  Commit changes to the SPDX license data.

 ### `update-python-resources` [*`options`*] *`formula`*